Lorraine Minnite

 Lorraine Carol Minnite is a professor of political science, as well as an associate professor of public policy, at Rutgers University-Camden.

 Education

-Minnite received her bachelor's degree in history from Boston University, and her masters' and PhD degrees in political science from the City University of New York.
+Minnite received her bachelor's degree in history from Boston University, and her masters' and PhD degrees in political science from the Graduate Center of the City University of New York.

 Career

 Prior to joining the faculty of Rutgers, Minnite taught at New York University and Barnard College, served as Associate Director of the Center for Urban Research and Policy at Columbia University, and as Research Director for the nonprofit voting rights organization Project Vote.

 Work

 Minnite's research focuses on issues in American politics, including social justice, political conflict, and institutional change.
 She has also written two books on election law and racial and class politics in the United States.
 In a 2009 study co-authored with Robert Erikson, she found inconsistent and weak evidence that voter ID laws reduced turnout.
 She has argued in her 2010 book, The Myth of Voter Fraud, that voter impersonation is very rare in the United States—in fact, when researching the subject while writing the book, she identified only one case of voter impersonation from 2000 to 2005, involving a teenager in New Hampshire who voted as his father.
 In the same book, she found that in 2005, the federal government charged far more people with violating migratory bird laws than with committing voter fraud.